-Once some time has passed and decisions for the state of your relationship has been made, come up with a plan of what to share and with whom.
-Especially what and when you are going to tell your parents, children, siblings, friends, neighbors, and co-workers.
+Allow some time to pass so that you and your partner can determine the state of your relationship before sharing it with others.
+When it is time to share, it is best to develop a plan of what to share and with whom.
+This is especially important regarding what and when you are going to tell your closest relationships (i.e., parents, children, siblings, friends, neighbors, and co-workers).

-The exception to this is a therapist or physician, who is bound by laws of confidentiality and will protect your privacy while helping to guide you through your next steps of your mental and physical health.
+The exception to this is a therapist or physician.
+These professionals are bound by laws of confidentiality.
+They will protect your privacy while helping to guide you through the next steps of your mental and physical health.

 Blast Your Partner on Social Media

-I get it, you’re hurt.
-Your first reaction is to get angry, and want revenge.
-However, putting demeaning comments of your partner or spouse on social media, for the world to see, is not helpful.
+I get it…you’re hurt.
+Your first reaction is to get angry and want revenge.
+However, putting demeaning comments about your partner or spouse on social media is not helpful.
 Remember, social media lives forever.
 Once you put it out there, you can never get it back (even if you delete it from your timeline or feed).
-It is very important to protect yourself and your partner in what you put on social media.
+It is very important to protect yourself and your partner by what you put on social media.
 When you are calmer, you will likely regret what was posted on social media.
-But your 2,754 friends will remember that your partner had an affair, and all the nasty mud-slinging that occurred between the two of you for the entire world to see.
+But your 2,754 friends will remember that your partner had an affair as well as all the nasty mud-slinging that occurred between the two of you for the entire world to see.

 Make Life Altering Decisions